lando/lando/docs/contrib/gov.md

 In turn, it is the community’s job to guide the decisions of the benevolent dictator through active engagement and contribution.

-Governance of the project is simple and straightforward:
+Governance of the project is simple and straightforward as listed below:

   * [Maintainers](./roles.md#maintainers) make consensus driven decisions about the project.
-  * The [Benevolent Dictator](./roles.md#benevolent-dictator) has the final say on all decisions but generally only exercises this power on an as-needed basis, most usually when the maintainers cannot reach consensus.
+  * The [Benevolent Dictator](./roles.md#benevolent-dictator) has the final say on all decisions but generally only exercises this power on an as-needed basis; most usually when the maintainers cannot reach consensus.